 Types of Healthy Yogurt

-In additional to traditional yogurt, there are many other varieties or ways to make yogurt:
+In addition to traditional yogurt, there are many other varieties or ways to make yogurt:

 Greek Yogurt: The traditional process of making natural Greek yogurt is done by straining regular yogurt extensively to remove excess liquid whey and lactose, leaving behind a thicker-textured yogurt, and a tangy, creamy product.
 This produces a yogurt lower in carbohydrates (or natural sugars) and higher in protein content per serving.

 Balkan-Style: Balkan-style yogurt differs from regular yogurt as it is made in small individual batches rather than in large vats.
-Warm cultured milk mixture is poured into containers then incubated without any further stirring, giving it it’s thick texture.
+The warm cultured milk mixture is poured into containers and then incubated without any further stirring, giving it its thick texture.

 Probiotic Yogurt: All real yogurt contains probiotics, however, given the production process of many commercial yogurts, not all store-bought yogurts contain probiotics.
 Naturally cultured and fermented yogurt will contain probiotic bacteria, however, because many commercial brands no longer use traditional methods to make yogurt, although they contain bacterial cultures, not all bacterial cultures have a probiotic effect.
 In Canada, all yogurts must contain Lactobacillus bulgaricus and Streptococcus thermophilus, however, some brands will add additional bacteria cultures to increase the probiotic content to make “probiotic yogurt”.
 Only real yogurt contains naturally occurring probiotic bacteria, so if the label states “active bacterial cultures” the yogurt has probiotics.